nexentaedge/nexentaedge.github.io/src/pending/ChunkAwareS3ExentionAPI.md

 Efficiently supporting edits is only the first benefit of a chunk-aware API.

-Variable chunking allows application control of how an object is broken up into chunks.
-This can increase the probability of retaining prior chunks in a new object version, or even of finding common chunks between different objects A chunk-aware API would enable the application to hint at optimal chunk boundaries.
+Applications can choose chunk boundaries that increase the probability of retaining prior chunks in a new object version, or even of finding common chunks between different objects.
+Even merely choosing boundaries that are more meaningful, such as not splitting paragraphs in a document across two chunks, can increase successful deduplication.
+A chunk-aware API would enable the application to hint at optimal chunk boundaries.

 Chunks are globally deduplicated, which avoids redundant storage and network bandwidth - but only *after* the object has been Put using S3.
 A chunk0-aware API would let the client submit the chunk fingerprint to detect duplicates and only transferring the payload if it is not a duplicate.